pauljor1499/pauljor1499/README.md

 **About Me:**
 </br>
-I hold a Bachelor’s degree in Information Technology and have 3 years of experience in web development.
-I have a solid understanding of front-end and back-end technologies, including HTML, CSS, JavaScript, and Python.
-My expertise also extends to modern web frameworks and libraries, such as ReactJS and VueJS.
-I am skilled in designing responsive and user-friendly websites, ensuring seamless user experiences across various devices and platforms.
+Graduate in Information Technology and have 2+ years of experience in web development.
+I have a solid understanding of front-end and back-end technologies, including HTML, CSS, JavaScript, Java and Python.
+My expertise also extends to modern web frameworks and libraries, such as React, Angular and Vue.
+Skilled in designing responsive and user-friendly websites, ensuring seamless user experiences across various devices and platforms.

 </br>